emilyOberH/C-programming/README.md

     Lab 8:
   1) A structure is defined to represent a fraction.
 User is asked to enter integers for the nominator and denominator of two fractions A and B. Program computes the sum, difference, product and quotient of A and B.

+  2) A structure is defined to represent a fraction.
+User is asked to enter integers for the nominator and denominator of n fractions.
+Program finds and displays the largest fraction.